martinit18/and-python/README.txt

 The spectral function is defined as:
   A_\psi(E) = \overline{<\psi|\delta(H-E)|\psi>}
 where the overline denotes averaging over disorder realizations.
-In the KPM method, the function \delta(H-E) is computed as a sun over Chebyshev polynomials of the Hamiltonian H acting on the initial  state |\psi>.
+In the KPM method, the function \delta(H-E) is computed as a sum over Chebyshev polynomials of the Hamiltonian H acting on the initial state |\psi>.
 The method is more detailed in the documentation.

 For the standard
 spectral function, \psi is a plane wave, but the program allows any initial